chaithanya2810/SE-Labs-PES1UG24CS124/digital-parking-reservation-gateway/README.md

 # Lab 2

-## Jira – Agile Project Management
+## Lab 2: Agile Backlog Creation & Sprint Simulation in Jira

 The Digital Parking Reservation Gateway was planned and managed using Jira Scrum.
 The backlog consisted of Epics and User Stories, which were estimated using Story